 Can it be prevented?

 Srivatsa: Like most heart disease, AFib is often preventable with healthy lifestyle practices.
-Limiting alcohol consumption, maintaining a healthy weight, eating a heart-healthy diet and exercising every day, and regular meditation have been shown to reduce the likelihood of AFib or help alleviate symptoms once it is diagnosed.
+Limiting alcohol consumption, maintaining a healthy weight, eating a heart-healthy diet and exercising every day have been shown to reduce the likelihood of AFib or help alleviate symptoms once it is diagnosed.
 We have published research on the benefits of meditation on patients at risk for heart failure and AFib.
 I encourage people to use smart phone apps that help monitor eating and exercise habits.
 Walking is an excellent way to get daily physical activity.

 Who gets AFib?

 Srivatsa: It is most common among Caucasian men over age 65.
 However, I am seeing more women and patients of all ages, races and ethnicities with AFib, so no one is truly “in the clear.”
 People with diabetes or who are obese are more likely than others to get AFib.

 Cardiovascular medicine specialists at UC Davis Health offer a robust AFib diagnosis, management and research program aimed at controlling symptoms, reducing hospitalizations, preventing stroke and improving survival.
 Some of their initiatives include:

 - An anticoagulation clinic led by Richard White that focuses on blood clot and stroke prevention.